Voting booths

 Most of us are familiar with the process for selecting the nominees for the Republican and Democratic parties: The parties generally select their nominees through their respective state primaries and caucuses.
 Each primary contest is associated with a certain number of delegates.
 Depending on party rules, the winner may receive all the state’s delegates, candidates may receive a number of a state’s delegates proportionate to their share of the vote, or a hybrid of those systems.

 With Biden’s late exit from the race this year, the process didn’t follow the normal course for the Democrats.
 In March, Biden secured enough delegates through the primary process to be the presumptive Democratic nominee.
-But when he announced he was stepping aside, party rules freed the Democratic delegates to make another choice.
+But when he announced he was stepping aside, party rules freed the Democratic delegates to choose another candidate.
 Though the delegates were not required to choose Harris, no other candidate challenged her, and most pledged to support her nomination.

 Their nominee would usually become official at the Democratic National Convention — this year’s convention wraps up today in Chicago — but the party officially nominated Harris in a virtual roll call in early August in order to avoid potential conflict with an Ohio rule requiring certification of presidential candidates by August 7.
 States’ constitutional power to mandate election procedures allows them to set deadlines for certification.
 State laws setting this deadline vary in timing, due to factors like time needed to print ballots to accommodate early voting and vote-by-mail procedures.